StingraySoftware/HENDRICS/docs/scripts/cli.rst

                             Parameter file in TEMPO2/PINT format containing the known solution, as an alternative to --known-freq and friends
+      --known-freq-err KNOWN_FREQ_ERR
+                            Uncertainty (1 sigma, Hz) on the frequency of the known solution, at its reference epoch.
+It is propagated to the epoch of this observation, and every candidate within 3 sigma of the extrapolated solution is charged the same number of trials, so that a noise peak close to the prediction is not favoured.
+                            Overrides the uncertainty read from --known-par.
+                            Formal timing uncertainties are usually much smaller than the effect of timing noise: be generous --known-fdot-err KNOWN_FDOT_ERR
+                            Uncertainty (1 sigma, Hz/s) on the frequency derivative of the known solution.
+Overrides the uncertainty read from --known-par
       --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
       --debug               set DEBUG logging level